Esma Aydemir

-Esma Aydemir (born January 1, 1992 in Karakeçili, Kırıkkale Province, Turkey) is a Turkish middle distance and long-distance runner competing mostly in the 1500 m, 3000 m, 5000 m, 10,000 m and marathon events.
+Esma Aydemir (born January 1, 1992, in Karakeçili, Kırıkkale Province, Turkey) is a Turkish middle distance and long-distance runner competing mostly in the 1500 m, 3000 m, 5000 m, 10,000 m and marathon events.

 She began with running in Karakeçili town of Kırıkkale Province in 2005, discovered by Mehmet Kiper, national athlete and a physical education teacher in Antalya.
 With her parents permission, she followed him to Antalya, where she is trained by him.
-Currently, Esma Aydemir is a student at the Pamukkale University's Physical Education and Sports Technology Department.
-She ia sponsored by the regional union of the Agriculture Credit Cooperative in Kütahya.
+Currently, Esma Aydemir is a student at the Pamukkale University's Physical Education and Sports Technology Department. she is sponsored by the regional union of the Agriculture Credit Cooperative in Kütahya.

 She won the silver medal in the 3000 m and the gold medal in the 5000 m event at the 2011 European Athletics Junior Championships held in Tallinn, Estonia.